Bringing Tomorrow's Medicines Today!

-Low Country Rheumatology – Clinical Trials Center is a CIRB approved research facility that works closely with pharmaceutical companies, Rheumatology researchers, and board-certified rheumatologists in providing patients access to latest advances in medical treatments.
+Low Country Rheumatology – Clinical Trials Center is a CIRB approved research facility that works closely with pharmaceutical companies, Rheumatology researchers, and board-certified rheumatologists to provide patients access to the latest advances in medical treatments.

 Clinical Trials Center Hours: